best-things-to-do-in-byron-bay

 Wondering what Byron Bay is best known for?
 While it’s the most popular coastal town in Australia and the most expensive place to live in the country, there’s a reason why.
 And we’re not talking about the Netflix show Byron Baes, even if only one of the cast members actually lives in the area (we were told this by a local!).

-There are so many things to do in Byron Bay, but one of the main draw cards are the legendary beaches.
+There are so many Byron Bay activities, but one of the main draw cards are the legendary beaches and of course the famous Byron Bay Surf Festival in August.
 In my experience, the town has a proper holiday feel to it unlike anywhere else in Australia, and you’ll find a mixture of people gravitating towards this small beach town.

-It’s not just about the beaches here, we reckon Byron Bay is home to some of the best food in Australia.
+It’s not just about the beaches here, we reckon it’s is home to some of the best food in Australia.
 Honestly, it’s pretty rare to find crappy food here.
-Plus one of our favourite places to visit is the Byron Bay Hinterland, which is totally underrated.
+Plus one of our favourite places to visit is the Byron Bay countyside, which is totally underrated.
 It really is stunning and worth venturing around to see the gorgeous villages, waterfalls and so much more which we’ll talk more about in this guide.

 How many days should you spend in Byron Bay?